-Section 30.2 In the event of death of a brother-in-law, sister-in-law, nephew, niece, first cousin, uncle, aunt, great grandchild, or great grandparent, including foster or step members within these relationships, the employee shall be granted a leave of absence with pay of one (1) regular workday.
-In the event of the death of a biological or adoptive parent of a child under eighteen (18) years of age, the surviving parent shall be allowed to use two (2) days of funeral leave to provide support for their child.
+Section 30.2 In the event of the death of a biological or adoptive parent of a child under eighteen (18) years of age, the surviving parent shall be allowed to use two (2) days of funeral leave to provide support for their child.
 Additional funeral leave for use by a surviving parent will not be granted if covered under the employee relationships identified in Section 30.1 of this Article.

-Section 30.3 Verification of death and relationship shall be made to the Employer upon requestif abuse of this leave benefit is suspected.
+Section 30.3 Verification of death and relationship shall be made to the Employer upon request if abuse of this leave benefit is suspected.